Suspect arrested after man shot at downtown Phoenix arcade bar

 Two off-duty police officers were nearby, inside a parked patrol vehicle that was struck by gunfire.

-The officers saw a man running from the scene with a gun in his hand, chased after him and took him into custody, police said.
+The officers saw 22-year-old Matthew Covarrubio running from the scene with a gun in his hand, chased after him and took him into custody, police said.
 A gun was found nearby.

 The victim was taken to a hospital and was listed in critical but stable condition.